Dynamics by sastmk (OutOfLuck)

 Out of curiosity, John rolled over to his side and placed one hand on Rodney's conveniently exposed and deliciously round rump, sliding it over the warm skin and flesh that he'd dug his fingers into not too long ago as Rodney had pounded into him.
 The unusual sensation was still there, tiny sparks of pleasure filling John's palm and making him shiver—as did the low moan from Rodney that shifted into a muffled growl when John's fingers swept over the crease of his ass.

 "Seriously?"
 Rodney groaned, but didn't stop him, "I know you have more stamina than I do but this is getting ridiculous, another round is going to kill me.
 And I need a minimum of four hours of sleep if I'm going to remain upright tomorrow."
 John chuckled and continued his exploration of Rodney, fascinated by how it felt.
-He idly thought that maybe he should worry about how his own stamina as well, but that was forgotten when Rodney let out another moan, longer and more needy, spreading his legs wider so John's fingers could roam between them.
+He idly thought that maybe he should worry about his own stamina as well, but that was forgotten when Rodney let out another moan, longer and more needy, spreading his legs wider so John's fingers could roam between them.
 Contrary to his complaint, Rodney's cock was already swelling fast and peeking out from under him.
-This would indeed turn out to a record busting night.
+This would indeed turn out to be a record busting night.

 John reached for Rodney's cock, caressing the silky skin, passing his fingers over the half hidden head.
 His insides were still faintly throbbing from before, but hardly unpleasantly.
 More like his ass just couldn't get enough of Rodney.
 John wanted Rodney inside him again, filling him, taking all of him, claiming him.
 The desire for it grew so fast that soon John couldn't fit another thought in, let alone realize that maybe this should have scared the hell out of him.
 But it didn't.